PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Array/Introduction.md

 2. Arrays have better cache locality that makes a pretty big difference in performance.

 3. Arrays represent multiple data items of the same type using a single name.

+4. Traversal through the array becomes easy using a single loop.
 ```
 ```
 Disadvantages :